kitchen/blog/source/about/index.markdown

 Here are some other things about me:

 * I am a Systems Engineer by trade.
-* I live in Van Nuys, CA.
+* I live in Portland, OR.
 * I work for [NationBuilder][nationbuilder]
 * I have a corgi. <!--- I should probably link to him here -->
 * I ride my bike a lot.